-Jonathan Molina-Garcia is a Salvadoran-American, photo-based media artist residing in Dallas, Texas.
+Jonathan Molina-Garcia (b.
+1989) is a Salvadoran-American, photo-based media artist residing in Dallas, Texas.

 His projects are committed to experiments in sharing.
 A citizen of the third world and an American DREAMER, his work looks at various topical and social themes in national and sexual identity.
 Primarily a collage artist, his mediums of interest also include time-based actions - performance art and video documentation; book-making and labor crafts.